 Just so you know, what you say is equally important as what not to say.
 I don’t know of any scientific evidence pointing anyone in the right direction to guarantee suicide prevention, but I do know key phrases to help you out.
 Keep in mind, however, every person is different and they have their own unique experiences.

-What you want to do is to keep them talking in such a way they open up to you rather than shut down.
+If your boyfriend is showing signs of suicidal behavior, you want to keep them talking in such a way they open up to you rather than shut down and feel secluded.
 Don’t minimize the situation or degrade him.
 You also want to listen… really listen to him.
 Let him know you understand as he probably feels misunderstood on so many levels.
 The more he talks, the better.

 Don’t try and fix his problems right away either or make him feel better.
 He may become frustrated at your efforts and stop talking.
 Listen, here are a few of the tips I have learned from Stacey Freedenthal, PhD, LCSW, to help you help your suicidal boyfriend.